Codesai/website/_posts/2020-12-08-solving-beverages-kata-2.md

 What is different for the clients that call the `coffee` method and the clients that call the `tea` or `hotChocolate` methods are the public methods they can use on each builder, that is, the interfaces.
 When we had only one builder, we had an interface with methods that were not interesting for some of its clients.

-By having three builders we segregated the interfaces so that no client was forced to depend on methods it does not use (<- nota ISP).
+By having three builders we segregated the interfaces so that no client was forced to depend on methods it does not use<a href="#nota9"><sup>[9]</sup></a>.
 However we didn’t need to introduce classes to segregate the interfaces, we could have just used, well, interfaces.
 As we’ll see in the next session using interfaces would have avoided the duplication in the implementation of the builders.

 <h2>Segregating interfaces better by using interfaces. </h2>